Piz Nair - Val Bever - Celerina

 Trail zum Lej da la Pêsch

-The tour starts on the Piz Nair and includes many beautiful single trail kilometers.
+The route starts at Piz Nair and includes many beautiful single trail kilometers.

 Fitness 3/6